HassnX0o0/Cloud_Project/README.md

-Dockerizing a college web application that's contain simple fucntionalites like:
+Dockerizing a college web application that's contain simple functionalites like:
-   - Adding Student.
+   - Adding A Student.
-   - Deleting Students.
+   - Deleting A Student.
    - Editing Student Data.

 ===========================================================================